FAQ (Frequently Asked Questions)

 Q: How long has Atlantic Cirque been open?

-A: Atlantic Cirque open its door in the fall 2002 in the gymnasiumof the Shambhala Middle School in the North end of Halifax.
+A: Atlantic Cirque open its door in the fall 2002 in the gymnasium of the Shambhala Middle School in the North end of Halifax.
 In 2005, we moved to Burnside into our own space on Ilsley Avenue where we stayed for 3 years.
 We are now at 30 Oland Court (in Burnside) and have been here since 2008.
-Our 3500 square foot facility has 34 foot ceiling and is filled with circus apparatus and mats, we have a nice reception area with free wifi for our clients, a mini kitchen, bathroom, costume room, office and a newly renovated birthday party room.
+Our 4500 square foot facility has a big gym with 34 foot ceiling, a reception, locker room, bathroom and mini kitchen on the first floor.
+The second floor (Added summer 2013) has our management's offices, costume room, kitchen and a big birthday party room that can welcome 30 children at once!

 Q: What do you learn at a circus school?

 A: A lot!
-Atlantic Cirque's programs were designed for children ages 3 to adults of all ages.
-We teach trapeze, aerial hoop, hula hoop, stilt walking, juggling, trampoline, contortion, human pyramid, handstands, aerial pyramid, floor acrobatics, hand-to-hand, spanish web, rope, silks, hammock, poi, devil sticks, rola bola, unicycle, aerial diamond, tumbling, mini-trampoline and more.
-Circus arts is one of the best activities to improve flexibility, coordination, confidence, agility and self-esteem.
+Atlantic Cirque's programs were designed for children ages 6+ months to adults of all ages.
+We teach trapeze, aerial hoop, hula hoop, stilt walking, juggling, trampoline, contortion, human pyramid, handstands, aerial pyramid, floor acrobatics, hand-to-hand, Spanish web, rope, silks, hammock, poi, devil sticks, rola bola, unicycle, aerial diamond, tumbling, mini-trampoline and more.
+Circus arts are one of the best activities to improve flexibility, coordination, confidence, agility and self-esteem.

 Aerial Hoop: also known as "Cerceaux" and "Lyra", is a steel apparatus that looks like a suspended hula-hoop.
 Aerial hoops come in in single tab and double tab configurations.
 The act itself usually combines static and swinging trapeze skills with held poses and postures.